-reports referenced throughout the 'Services to be Provided' document, however, are not included in this listing, such as:

-- 1) Property Accountability System (page 20), - 2) Listing of all items purchased quarterly for the program, - 3) Final Inventory Report (page 20), - 4) Annual Joint Inventory Report (page 20), - 5) Annual report of inventory of all state-titled vehicles or other vehicles purchased with state funds (page 20), - 6) Monthly Vehicle Log (page 20), - 7) Records of all maintenance and repairs on all state-owned or leased facilities and grounds (page 21), - 8) Progress or Performance Reports (page 24), - 9) PB2 data elements for the Department's Juvenile Justice Information System (JJIS) website (page 27), - 10) Current reporting requirements pertaining to PB2 measures (page 27), - 11) Outcome Evaluation (page 27), - 12) Recidivism Studies (page 27) and, - 13) Other Program Assessments (page 27).
+- c) Page 22: The contract manager data has been omitted. - d) Page 23, item 8: The Provider is instructed to submit a COOP prior to the delivery of service; however, no reference is made to the South Region COOP, which is the emergency management guide applicable to this facility. - e) Page 24: The Department provides what appears to be a very thorough and detailed listing of Provider-required reports.
+Several reports referenced throughout the 'Services to be Provided' document, however, are not included in this listing, such as: - 1) Final Inventory Report (page 20), - 2) Annual Joint Inventory Report (page 20), - 3) Annual report of inventory of all state-titled vehicles or other vehicles purchased with state funds (page 20), - 4) Monthly Vehicle Log (page 20), - 5) Progress or Performance Reports (page 22), - 6) PB2 data elements for the Department's Juvenile Justice Information System (JJIS) website (page 25), - 7) Outcome Evaluation (page 25), - 8) Recidivism Studies (page 25), and, - 9) Other Program Assessments (page 25).

-The Council recommends the Department include all required reports and data entry in the table on page 26 and alphabetize each entry for ease and accuracy of locating Provider requirements.
-Also, each required report should be cross-referenced with the page number where the report and / or data entry is described.
+The Council recommends the Department include all required reports and data entry in the table on page 24 and alphabetize each entry for ease and accuracy of locating Provider requirements.
+Also, each required report should be cross-referenced with the page number where the report is described.

-f) Medical alert system evacuations are not referenced in the Central Region COOP; however, they are referenced in the 'Services to be Provided' document submitted with the business case.
+f) Medical alert system evacuations are not referenced in the South Region COOP; however, they are referenced in the 'Services to be Provided' document submitted with the business case.